Sparse High-Dimensional Vector Autoregressive Bootstrap

-\begin{remark} It may happen that the estimated VAR is not stationary, even if the true underlying process is.
-Proper functioning of our method requires, however, that the bootstrap process is stationary. stationary estimates, such as Yule-Walker estimation.
+\begin{remark} It may happen that the estimated VAR is not stable, even if the true underlying process is.
+Proper functioning of our method requires, however, that the bootstrap process is stable.
+In low-dimensional settings, this can be dealt with by using an estimation method that guarantees stable estimates, such as Yule-Walker estimation.
 However, to our knowledge, a similar method has not yet been proposed for high-dimensional settings.
-We suggest, in case of non-stationarity, to manually correct the estimates by uniformly shrinking all entries of $\hat\bA_1,\dots,\hat\bA_K$ towards 0 to ensure stationarity of the bootstrap process.
-We elaborate on this correction in \Cref{sec:HDCLTVAR}, and justify that it is asymptotically negligible. \end{remark}
+In case of non-stability, we suggest to manually correct the estimates by uniformly shrinking all entries of $\hat{\bA}_1,\dots,\hat{\bA}_K$ towards 0 to ensure stability of the bootstrap process.
+Specifically, we compute the roots $z_1,\dots z_k$ of the lag polynomial $\abs{\bI-\hat{\bA}_1 z - \hat{\bA}_2 z^2 \dots -\hat{\bA}_K z^k}=0$, and if $z_{\min}:=\min\limits_{i}\abs{z_i}$ is smaller than $1/0.999$, we use a stabilized version of the VAR with coefficient matrices $\tilde{\bA}_k=\hat{\bA}_k\left(0.999z_{\min}\right)^k$, which has all roots outside the unit circle by construction, and is therefore stable.
+In \Cref{sec:HDCLTVAR}, we justify that this correction is asymptotically negligible.